-Brian Grimsley wanted to attend law school, but with a business to run and no bachelor's degree he knew that getting there would be no easy task.
-He struggled to find a school that fit his needs, until he found Penn State's online bachelor's degree in law and society.
+Brian Grimsley wanted to attend law school, but with a business to run and no bachelor's degree, he knew that getting there would be no easy task.
+He struggled to find a school that fit his needs, until he found Penn State's online bachelor's degree program in law and society.

-"I thought that I would never hear from my professors, since I wasn't seeing them in a classroom every day, but it was really just the opposite," he says.
-"They were all great about answering e-mails quickly and were available to talk on the phone when I had questions.
+"I thought that I would never hear from my professors, since I wasn't seeing them in a classroom every day, but it was really just the opposite," he said.
+"They were all great about answering emails quickly and were available to talk on the phone when I had questions.
 I never would have gotten that kind of interaction in a big classroom setting."

-"We would always be looking over each other's papers and helping each other study," Brian says.
+"We would always be looking over each other's papers and helping each other study," Brian said.
 "I wanted to show them just how important it was to get a college degree and how much work it took to get one, especially from a school like Penn State."